-To systematize, however, all the biblical materials to the procrustean bed of this message, would falsify their intention.
+To systematize, however, all the biblical materials to the procrustean190 bed of this message, would falsify their intention.
 The proposed center accommodates the whole, but the whole is not systematically structured according to it.
-A cross-section approach to develop that message through various stages in Israel's history would not do justice to the rich biblical material.
-He suggests that Jesus' prayer captures the center of the biblical message better than anything else, "Your kingdom come".
+A cross-section approach to develop that message through various stages in Israel's history would not do justice to the rich biblical material.191 He suggests that Jesus' prayer captures the center of the biblical message better than anything else, "Your kingdom come".
 Moreover, God establishes this kingdom over His elect people progressively through the Abrahamic, Sinaitic, Davidic, and New Covenants-a kingdom whose goal is and always has been to produce heart obedience to God's rule, bringing salvation from the penalty, power, and presence of sin.
-Eschatologically, this kingdom will establish God's sovereignty over the whole human race, all opposition being eliminated at the final judgment.
-Summary and Conclusion A caveat is a warning.

-&lt;sup>182 Pratt, p.
-82, emphasis mine

-&lt;sup>183 Waltke, p.
-144

-&lt;sup>185 Procrustean means something which is designed to secure conformity at any cost
+Eschatologically, this kingdom will establish God's sovereignty over the whole human race, all opposition being eliminated at the final judgment.192 188 Pratt, p.
+82, emphasis mine 189 Waltke, A Theology of the Old Testament, p.
+144 190 Procrustean means something which is designed to secure conformity at any cost 191 Waltke, p.

-&lt;sup>186 Waltke, p.
 144.